 RRSP investments can include the following: Cash, GICs, Savings Bonds, Treasury Bills,government bonds, corporate bonds and strip bonds, Gold and silver bars, RRSP eligible Mutual Funds, Segregated Funds, Guaranteed Minimum Withdrawal Benefit, ETFs, Canadian and foreign stocks, some derivatives and options, Canadian mortgages, Mortgage backed securities, and Real Estate Investment Trusts.
 Best investments are those that generate 8% to 12% annual returns.

 Some personal finance industry bloggers and investment companies have biases and conflicts of interest that are not properly disclosed to the prospective investor.
 Agile Financial Services believes that all biases and potential conflicts of interest should be properly disclosed in writing before any investment decisions are made.

 Which is Better an RRSP or TFSA?

-- Many internet writers claim that RRSP contributions are made in after tax dollars.
-In fact most RRSP contributions are made after your income tax was deducted.
+- Many internet personal finance writers claim that RRSP contributions are made in after tax dollars.
+In fact most personal RRSP contributions are made after your income tax was deducted.
 Your refund tax rates are usually in the range of 22% to 47% per dollar.
 Contributions to both RRSP's and TFSA`s are made with after tax dollars.
 Except for employer Group RSP contributions which are made pretax and not classed as a taxable benefit as long as you have adequate contribution room.

 - Both RRSP`s and TFSA`s provide tax sheltered income, growth and capital gains